 • Diagnosis of (or ongoing treatment for) an autoimmune disease.

 • Concomitant illness or requirement for chronic drug treatment that in the opinion of the PI creates unnecessary risks for gene transfer.

-• Medical condition or extenuating circumstance that, in the opinion of the investigator, might compromise the subject's ability to comply with the protocol required testing or procedures or compromise the subject's wellbeing, safety, or clinical interpretability.
+• Medical condition or extenuating circumstance that, in the opinion of the investigator, might compromise the patient's ability to comply with the protocol required testing or procedures or compromise the patient's wellbeing, safety, or clinical interpretability.

 • Severe infection (e.g., pneumonia, pyelonephritis, or meningitis) within 4 weeks before gene transfer visit (enrollment may be postponed).

 • Received any investigational medication (other than corticosteroids) or exon skipping medications (including EXONDYS 51), experimental or otherwise, in the last 6 months prior to screening for this study.